Manoj-5292/CODSOFT-1/README.md

 ---

-## Task 3: Image Captioning
+## Task 3: Recommendation System (Movies)
 **Description:**
-Task 3 involves combining computer vision and natural language processing to build an image captioning AI.
-Utilize pre-trained image recognition models like VGG or ResNet to extract features from images.
-Then, employ a recurrent neural network (RNN) or transformer-based model to generate descriptive captions for these images.
+Task 3 involves creating a movie recommendation system utilizing techniques from collaborative filtering or content-based filtering.
+This system provides personalized movie suggestions to users based on their preferences and viewing history.
+By implementing algorithms to analyze user behavior and movie features, the recommendation system enhances user engagement and satisfaction, showcasing the power of AI in providing tailored entertainment choices.

 **Usage:**

-1. Utilize pre-trained image recognition models for feature extraction.
+1. Implement collaborative filtering or content-based filtering algorithms.
-2. Implement an RNN or transformer-based model for image caption generation.
+2. Analyze user preferences and movie features to generate personalized recommendations.
-3. Generate captions for images using the trained model.
+3. Enhance user experience by offering relevant and engaging movie suggestions.

 **Author:**
 Viraj N.Bhutada

 **Acknowledgments:**
 Thanks to Codsoft AI Internship for the opportunity.